Volume 1, Number 5

 head, especially if the dam is of small to medium build, not of brevi-type

 herself, or has a narrow birth canal.
-The "beluga headed" kits
+The 'beluga headed' kits

 are difficult for the females to litter.
 They can become stuck, especially